dnv-opensource/mlfmu/README.md

 ## Contributing

 1. Fork it (<https://github.com/dnv-innersource/mlfmu/fork>) (Note: this is currently disabled for this repo.
-For DNV internal development, continue with the next step.)
+For development, continue with the next step.)
 2. Create an issue in your GitHub repo
 3. Create your branch based on the issue number and type (`git checkout -b issue-name`)
 4. Evaluate and stage the changes you want to commit (`git add -i`)